Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: A quantum analogue of the level surface of the moment map for q-W--algebras

 \end{proof}

-Next we obtain some useful relations in the Weyl group which lead to important formulas for the action of braid group elements on quantum root vectors.
-Recall that according to the arguments in the proof of Proposition 5.1 in \cite{S10} $s^1$ is the longest element in the Weyl group $W_1$ of the semisimple part $\m^1$ of the standard Levi subalgebra the positive roots of which in $\Delta_+$ form the set
+Next, we obtain some useful relations in the Weyl group which lead to important formulas for the action of braid group elements on quantum root vectors.
+Recall that according to Lemma \ref{invdec} (i) $s^1$ is the longest element in the Weyl group $W(\m_{s^1},\h_{s^1})$ {W@$W(\m_{s^1},\h_{s^1})$} of the semisimple part $\m_{s^1}$ of a Levi subalgebra of $\g$, the Cartan subalgebra of $\m_{s^1}$ is denoted by $\h_{s^1}$.

-and $s^1$ acts on them by multiplication by $-1$.
-The roots in (\ref{m1}) are ordered as in the normal ordering of $\Delta_+$ associated to $s$.